nvda-es/num2words_nvda/readme.md

 ## 0.5

 * Added: The support for NVDA 2024.1 has been reintroduced, adding On-Demand mode support for switch num2words in realtime.
+* Added: new scripts
+	* Convert numbers to words based on the selected text.
+	* Copy the last converted result, thanks `mk360`.
 * Fixed: errors with invalid decimals.
 Now, for example, when num2words in realtime mode is enabled, NVDA will not go silent or display an error in the log in these cases.
+* Updated: num2words library.
+	* This update as new languages: Spanish Costa Rica, Welsh and Chechen
+	* Code improvements, python 3.12 compativility.
 * A code refactoring was made to the entire add-on.
 This way, it can be more readable and organized for contributers.

 ## 0.4.1